-Sometimes even the most stable relationships hit a rocky patch.
+Sometimes even the most stable relationships hit a rocky patch and need marriage and family therapy.
 A spouse might develop an addiction to drugs, alcohol, or some other negative activity, or a child might start acting out for no apparent reason.
 When these issues occur, people might want to ignore them or attempt to fix the problem themselves.
 Sadly, this often leads to bigger or additional problems and the end result can be disastrous.
-However, there is help available to people and families that find themselves in the difficult position of needing help.
+However, there is marriage and family therapy available to people and families that find themselves in the difficult position of needing help.

-Marriage and family counselors can help individuals and families pinpoint these issues and create ways to overcome them.
-These professionals are trained to see the full picture objectively.
-They can figure out where the issues are and help end them.
-Whether the solution requires therapy, treatment, or a combination of the two, a marriage and family counselor can provide hope for individuals are families when the situation seems hopeless.
-If you think you might want to be part of the solution of helping people and families regain their lives, this document will provide more information about what marriage and family counselors do, the education and licensing requirements, and where a person trained in helping families and individuals might work.
+A marriage and family therapist can help individuals and families pinpoint these issues and create ways to overcome them.
+Licensed marriage and family therapists are trained to see the full picture objectively.
+Mental health services and marriage and family therapy can figure out where the issues are and help end them.
+Whether the solution requires a marriage and family therapist, treatment, or a combination of the two, a licensed marriage and family counselor can provide hope for individuals are families when the situation seems hopeless.
+If you think you might want work in marriage and family therapy and enjoy helping people and families regain their lives, this document will provide more information about what a licensed marriage and family therapist does, the education and licensing requirements, and where a person trained in helping families and individuals might work.